Temps and termites are on the rise. Schedule your free inspection today.

 Ticks are easier to identify once they are done feeding because their body becomes engorged.
 The scutum remains the same size, but the body will become larger and change color once feeding is complete.
 The colors range from brownish red to pale gray or greenish grey.

-Common tick species that are found in the western U.S. are:
+Common tick species in the U.S.

 Pictures of ticks